资源 - 应用手册

 Related Sample File: Hemocytometer Phase Contrast-Color Brightfield Cell Counting Sample Protocol

-Authors: Brad Larson, Ellaine Abueg, Leonie Rieger, and Peter Banks, BioTek Instruments, Inc., Winooski, VT
+Authors: Brad Larson, Ellaine Abueg, Leonie Rieger, and Peter Banks, Agilent Technologies, Inc.

 Figure 1.
-Hemocytometer, top, side and ruled grid area under high magnification.
-1 mm2 areas labeled ①, ②, ③ and ④ have ruling separated by 250 µm; while region ⑤ has much tighter ruling of 50 µm.
+Hemocytometer, top, side, and ruled grid area under high magnification.
+The 1 mm2 areas labeled 1, 2, 3, and 4 have ruling separated by 250 µm, while region 5 has much tighter ruling of 50 µm.

-In this application note, we will demonstrate how the hemocytometer cell counting process can be automated using a Cell Imaging Multi-Mode Reader equipped with contrast enhancement technologies.
-For total cell counts, the Cell Imager uses automated phase contrast microscopy to count the total number of cells in the field of view which is about 2.9 times larger than the total ruled grid area.
+This application note demonstrates how the hemocytometer cell counting process can be automated using an Agilent BioTek cell imaging multimode reader equipped with contrast enhancement technologies.
+For total cell counts, the cell imager uses automated phase contrast microscopy to count the total number of cells in the field of view, which is approximately 2.9 times larger than the total ruled grid area.
 This serves to improve the counting statistics relative to counting manually.
 Furthermore, cell viability can also be determined through the use of automated color imaging of tryptan blue stained cells in the same field of view.

-Cytation 5 combines automated digital microscopy and conventional multi-mode microplate detection providing rich phenotypic cellular information and wellbased quantitative data.
-With special emphasis on livecell assays, Cytation 5 features temperature control to 65 °C CO2/O2 gas control and dual injectors for kinetic assays.
-The phase contrast and color brightfield imaging channels were used to image live and dead cells in areas 1-4 of the hemocytometer described in Figure 1.
+Agilent BioTek Cytation 5 cell imaging reader: The Cytation 5 combines automated digital microscopy and conventional multimode microplate detection providing rich phenotypic cellular information and well-based quantitative data.
+With special emphasis on live-cell assays, Cytation 5 features temperature control to 65 °C, CO2/O2 gas control, and dual injectors for kinetic assays.
+The phase contrast and color brightfield imaging channels were used to image live and dead cells in areas 1 through 4 of the hemocytometer described in Figure 1.

-Gen5 software controls the operation of the Cytation 5 for both automated digital microscopy and PMT-based microplate reading.
-Cellular analysis and the addition of sub-population parameters allow for automated total cell, as well as dead cell counting, in addition to live cells/mL calculations.
+Agilent BioTek Gen5 data analysis software: Gen5 software controls the operation of the Cytation 5 for both automated digital microscopy and PMT-based microplate reading.
+Cellular analysis and the addition of subpopulation parameters allow automated total cell, as well as dead cell counting, in addition to live cells/mL calculations.

 Automated Hemocytometer Phase Contrast and Color Brightfield Imaging